The Paper Project

 Goal

-The Paper Project helps curators navigate the demands of the modern museum by preserving traditional skills that have been passed down through generations of specialists while simultaneously supporting innovative efforts to make graphic arts collections accessible and relevant to today’s audiences.
+The Paper Project helped curators navigate the demands of the modern museum by preserving traditional skills that have been passed down through generations of specialists while simultaneously supporting innovative efforts to make graphic arts collections accessible and relevant to today’s audiences.

 Outcomes